 Quais de Seine

-Everywhere, but especially those in the 8th and 16th arrondissement, right bank
+Everywhere, but especially in the 8th and 16th arrondissements, right bank

-We don't end with a hidden gem that no one had realized the potential of, but with a classic.
-Never forget the charm of Sacré-Cœur, regularly besieged by tourists.Yes, but still offers an unparalleled panorama of Paris and its monuments.
-Challenge: count and name them while waiting for the start of the magnificent fireworks that await us, and whose various displays will pay tribute to the main Olympic and Paralympic disciplines.
+We don't finish with a hidden gem that no one recognized the potential of, but with a classic.
+Never forget the charm of the Sacré-Cœur, regularly taken by storm by the...tourists for sure, but still offering a view like no other of Paris and its monuments.
+Challenge: count them and name them while waiting for the start of the magnificent fireworks that await us, which will feature various scenes paying tribute to the main Olympic and Paralympic disciplines.

 Voir cette publication sur Instagram